htsvr/CS260/README.md

 - **MongoDB Atlas database created** - Done!
 - **Provides backend endpoints for manipulating application data** - Done!
 Updates database when you start or stop boiling
 - **Stores application data in MongoDB** - Done!

+## Login
+- **Supports new user registration** - Done!
+- **Supports existing user authentication** - Done!
+- **Stores and retrieves credentials in MongoDB** - Done!
+- **Restricts application functionality based upon authentication** - Only allows you to get or submit boiling sessions if you are logged in.